-CELLINK Bioink is the first universal bioink designed to print human tissue models with any 3D-bioprinting system, commercially available or developed in-house.
-CELLINK Bioink is a non-animal derived polysaccharide hydrogel that is ideal for 3D bioprinting and cell culturing.
-CELLINK Bioink is composed of alginate and highly hydrated cellulose nanofibrils with morphological similarity to collagen, providing mammalian cells with a milieu that resembles their natural matrix.
-Its excellent printability enables you to bioprint complex, cell-laden tissue constructs, such as a human auricle.
-The unique biocompatibility and printability of CELLINK Bioink offer outstanding results that will take your research to the next level!
-Use our CELLMIXER to mix CELLINK Bioink with a high concentration of cells and a one-step bioprinting process.
+CELLINK Bioink is the first universal bioink designed to print human tissue models with any commercially available or in-house developed 3D-bioprinting system.
+The nanosized fibrils make the bioink semi-translucent and is thus compatible with many advanced imaging techniques.
+Batch-to-batch consistent and temperature-independent shear thinning properties of the bioink ensure the best 3D bioprinting experience, and morphological similarity of cellulose nanofibrils to collagen provides mammalian cells with a milieu that resembles their fibrillar natural matrix.
+Altogether, this enables you to bioprint complex, cell-laden tissue constructs, such as cartilage, bone grafts, liver cancer models.
 After bioprinting, CELLINK Bioink crosslinks easily with the included ionic crosslinking agent.

 Markstedt, A. Mantas, I. Tournier, H. Martinez, D. Hägg and P. Gatenholm.
 3D Bioprinting Human Chondrocytes with Nanocellulose-Alginate Bioink for Cartilage Tissue Engineering Applications.
 Biomacromolecules 2015, 16(5), 1489–1496. http://pubs.acs.org/doi/abs/10.1021/acs.biomac.5b00188

 Martínez Ávila H, Schwarz S, Rotter N, Gatenholm P. 3D bioprinting of human chondrocyte-laden nanocellulose hydrogel for patient-specific auricular cartilage regeneration.
 Bioprinting, 2016.